 What do we use student feedback for?

 Because students are important stakeholders in education, they are explicitly asked for their opinion on that education.
 One of the quality assurance instruments used to do this is student feedback.
-All bachelor's and master's programmes - with the exception of inter-university programmes for which quality assurance is coordinated by a partner institution - as well as masters of education and bridging and preparation programmes - are evaluated annually by students through this survey.
+In principle all bachelor's and master's programmes (coordinated by VUB), bridging and preparation programmes are evaluated annually by students through this survey.

-The survey has a multiple purpose.
 The results provide insight into the extent to which students are satisfied with the quality of education.
 Student feedback can help lecturers, course councils and the institution to reflect on the quality of education, detect and adjust any problems, and further optimise the education.
-The institution also uses quantitative feedback for reporting and quality assurance purposes.
-Lecturers primarily use qualitative feedback for quality-improvement purposes.

 What are the components of the student feedback?